soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 Haskell is a **statically typed** programming language.
-That means that every expression has a type, and we check that the types are valid with regards to each other before running the program.
+That means that every expression has a type, and we check that the types are valid with regard to each other before running the program.
 If we discover that they are not valid, an error message will be printed, and the program will not run.